-The Cedar Hill Museum of History is a place for you to learn, discover, imagine, explore, engage and celebrate the history that is Cedar Hill.
-Enjoy exhibits, archival research center, oral histories, genealogy resources, topographic maps, education programs and materials, student loan kits, museum store, historic walking and discovery tours,
+The Cedar Hill Museum of History is a place for you to learn, discover, imagine, explore, engage, and celebrate the history that is Cedar Hill.
+Enjoy exhibits, an archival the Cedar Hill Museum website, and much more at the Cedar Hill Museum of History., oral histories, genealogy resources, topographic maps, education programs and materials, student loan kits, a museum store, historic walking and discovery tours,

-Arrival of the railroad in 1882
+- The arrival of the railroad in 1882

-The 1932 First State Bank robbery by Raymond Hamilton, a sidekick of notorious bank robbers Bonnie and Clyde
+- The 1932 First State Bank robbery by Raymond Hamilton, a sidekick of notorious bank robbers Bonnie and Clyde

 Attracted to the area by its lush natural beauty, the elevation and rocky slopes provided settlers a panoramic lookout and protection from intruders.
 The area also offered dense forests, rich Blackland soil, abundant creeks and streams, and opportunity.

-Our forefathers turned this rugged territory into the thriving city it is today through hard work, ingenuity, foresight and sheer determination — a city steeped in family values, tradition and rich in history.
+Our forefathers turned this rugged territory into the thriving city it is today through hard work, ingenuity, foresight, and sheer determination — a city steeped in family values, tradition and rich in history.

-Take the history Home
+Take the History Home

 How does the museum’s collection grow?
 The great majority of the museum’s collection has come to us through the generosity and foresight of people who want to see the story of Cedar Hill and its people preserved.